Apologies to Oscar Wilde for butchering, “What is a cynic? A man who knows the price of everything and the value of nothing.” (Lady Windermere’s Fan).

 My only caution is that I believe Joel’s cost estimates are extremely low, detrimentally so.
 Authors need to accept that sometimes if they want a job done well they must pay well.

 Here are a couple of examples from Joel’s post:

-- editing, $700-1,500.
+- Editing, $700-1,500.
 Quality of manuscript dependent, more like $3000-$5000.

-- design, $200–500.
+- Design, $200–500.
 Internal type spec and cover, $1500+.

-- proofing, $300–400.
+- Proofing, $300–400.
 More like $800 on a ‘standard’ trade paperback of c.
 224-256pp.

-This isn’t a criticism of Joel or his maths.
+This isn’t a criticism of Joel or his math.
 In fact, he probably has a post on the way in his evolving series addressing some of these concerns.
 But I have seen authors burnt badly, and regularly, by engaging so-called professionals who really don’t know what they’re doing.
 The author ends up paying twice, and then some.